andy23512/blog/source/_posts/tangent-s-suggestions-for-learning-english-character-entry-on-charachorder-3d-input-devices.md

 [Keybr](https://www.keybr.com/) doesn't have built-in visual guides for CharaChorder 3D input devices, but Keybr CC Extension ([Chrome Web Store](https://chromewebstore.google.com/detail/keybr-cc-extension/fdofhfbipdhkkhhdjlfjnjfnkibpbdpg) / [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/keybr-cc-extension/)), a browser extension I developed, can add them to Keybr.

-If you prefer to get familiar with the layout by typing real words, you can practice at [Monkeytype](https://monkeytype.com/) with Monkeytype CC Extension ([Chrome Web Store](https://chromewebstore.google.com/detail/monkeytype-cc-extension/mhfjhmegecimjbohhdbflkhdfnaadple)).
+If you prefer to get familiar with the layout by typing real words, you can practice at [Monkeytype](https://monkeytype.com/) with Monkeytype CC Extension ([Chrome Web Store](https://chromewebstore.google.com/detail/monkeytype-cc-extension/mhfjhmegecimjbohhdbflkhdfnaadple) / [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/monkeytype-cc-extension/)).
 It's another browser extension I developed, similar to the Keybr CC Extension.
 Note that the default English set on Monkeytype only contains one word with 'j' and does not include words with 'q', 'x' or 'z'.
 You need to select a different set or use custom words to practice those letters.
 {% endcollapsecard %}

 ## Practice letters in-depth